 8th Grade Career Exploration

-Passport for Success is a one-day event where more than 700 eighth grade students in both public and private schools learn about different careers options from community businesses.
+This one-day event is where more than 800 eighth grade students in both public and private schools learn about different careers options from community businesses.

 “The Chamber supports providing students with career exploration as part of the foundation for area workforce development.
 Having the opportunity to interact with adults in different occupations and learning what type of training and education is required first-hand provides the opportunity for some authentic learning experiences.
 The number of presenters at this year’s event grew tremendously providing students with a variety of occupations to learn about,” said Patti Andresen-Shew, Oshkosh Chamber of Commerce Education and Workforce Coordinator.

-This event was made possible thanks to our generous sponsors the Oshkosh Chamber of Commerce, Northwestern Mutual, Oshkosh Area School System, Lourdes Academy, and thanks to our volunteers from UW Oshkosh and Oshkosh West.
+This event was made possible thanks to our generous sponsors at the Oshkosh Chamber of Commerce, Fox Valley Workforce Development Board Inc, Oshkosh Area School System, Lourdes Academy, and thanks to our volunteers from UW Oshkosh and Oshkosh West.

 The Oshkosh Chamber is always looking to further its involvement in career exploration and to partner with other area businesses to offer this great opportunity to high school students.
 If your business would like to take part in this great opportunity to help further the education of our high school students, please contact Patti Andresen-Shew at email@example.com.